God’s Law is Not A Curse!

-Paul equates righteousness with light, lawlessness with darkness.
-He connects lawlessness with unbelief.
+Paul equates righteousness with light, lawlessness with darkness and connects lawlessness with unbelief.

 Do not be unequally yoked with unbelievers.
 For what partnership does righteousness have with lawlessness?
-And what fellowship does light have with darkness?
+What fellowship does light have with darkness?
 (2 Corinthians 6:14)

 Paul went so far as to declare that Yeshua died so that we might be redeemed from all lawlessness.

 Titus 2:14 “who gave Himself on our behalf that He might redeem us from all lawlessness and purify a special people for Himself, zealous of good works.”

 Yeshua Loves Righteousness, Hates Lawlessness.